Toxin-antitoxin system: Type III

 Type III toxin-antitoxin systems rely on direct interaction between a toxic protein and an RNA antitoxin.
 The toxic effects of the protein are neutralised by the RNA gene.
 One example is the ToxIN system from the bacterial plant pathogen Erwinia carotovora.
 The toxic ToxN protein is approximately 170 amino acids long and has been shown to be toxic to E. coli.
 The toxic activity of ToxN is inhibited by ToxI RNA, an RNA with 5.5 direct repeats of a 36 nucleotide motif (AGGTGATTTGCTACCTTTAAGTGCAGCTAGAAATTC).
 Crystallographic analysis of ToxIN has found that ToxN inhibition requires the formation of a trimeric ToxIN complex, whereby three ToxI monomers bind three ToxN monomers; the complex is held together by extensive protein-RNA interactions.

 Type IV

 Type IV toxin-antitoxin systems are similar to type II systems, because they consist of two proteins.
 Unlike type II systems, the antitoxin in type IV toxin-antitoxin systems counteracts the activity of the toxin, and the two proteins do not necessarily interact directly.
-DarTG is a type IV toxin-antitoxin system where the toxin, DarT, modifies DNA by adding ADP-ribose to thymidine bases, and the antitoxin, DarG, removes the toxic modification.
+DarTG1 and DarTG2 are type IV toxin-antitoxin systems that modify DNA.
+Their toxins add ADP-ribose to guanosine bases (DarT1 toxin) or thymidine bases (DarT2 toxin), and their antitoxins remove the toxic modifications (NADAR antitoxin from guanosine and DarG antitoxin from thymidine).